 Raisins are dehydrated grapes.
 They are packed with polyphenols.
 Raisins contain low amounts of water, so they actually have higher levels of antioxidants than fresh grapes.

 A 2014 study discovered that munching on raisins three times a day lowered blood pressure.
 Raisins contain more sugar and calories, and yet are less filling than grapes, so it’s best to eat them in moderation.

 Grapes are portable and fun to eat.
 It’s easy to wash a bunch and enjoy a healthy snack.
 Other ways to enjoy grapes are:

 - make juice out of fresh grapes

-- drink 100 percent grape juice (with no added sugar)
+- drink 100% grape juice with no added sugar

 - add grapes to a green salad or fruit salad

 - add chopped grapes to your favorite chicken salad recipe